explorable-viz/authoring-assistant/paper/reviews/iclr2026/response-notes.md

 ### More engineering-oriented, with relatively limited academic research value

-Perhaps respond to this as part of respond to point below.
+Perhaps respond to this as part of response to point below.

 ### Experimental design lacks comprehensive justification.
 Without comparisons to other baseline methods, it is difficult to determine whether this system represents the optimal solution (though, as a pioneering work, more in-depth ablation studies could be considered)